jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 I'm going to have to move on from this for now, it's something that can be improved in the future

+5:37 AM

+Not bad progress though I mean I was able to make the passthrough despite it being slow af

+I'll continue later/start printing, gotta do a grocery run

 ---

 12/10/2023